Strawberry Sorbet Sensation Recipe

 - Sliced fresh strawberries

-- 1. Line an 8x4-in. loaf pan with foil.
+- 1. Line an 8x4-in. loaf pan with plastic wrap.
 Spread sorbet onto bottom of pan; place in freezer 15 minutes.

-- 2. In a small bowl, whisk milk and pudding mix 2 minutes.
-Let stand 2 minutes or until soft-set.
-Fold whipped topping into pudding; spread over sorbet.
+- 2. In a bowl, whisk milk and pudding mix 2 minutes.
+Let stand until soft-set, about 2 minutes.
+Fold in whipped topping; spread over sorbet.
 Freeze, covered, 4 hours or overnight.

 - 3. Remove from freezer 10-15 minutes before serving.
-Unmold dessert onto a serving plate; remove foil.
+Invert dessert onto a serving plate; remove plastic wrap.
 Cut into slices.
 Serve with strawberries.
 Yield: 8 servings.

 Reviews for Strawberry Sorbet Sensation

 "This is a great cool dessert!
 My family loves this and it is so striking on a plate.
 I've also made the cream layer with a lemon flavor that is to die for"